Unlawful Possession of Cannabis

 Our firm can provide you with sound advice on how to address your pending unlawful possession of cannabis case.
 We know the ins and outs of the legal system and are prepared to guide you every step of the way.

 Arrested for unlawful possession of cannabis?
-Call our firm today at (630) 901-8700 for your free phone consultation.
+Call our firm today at (630) 901-8700 to schedule a consultation.